wsw22000/NW_project_one_hospital_costs/README.md

 ### 2. Cleaned up / reformatting of each year's hospital billed services data frame

-Replace ">" with "+" in 2015, 2016 and 2017 dataframe values in DRG column
+* Replaced ">" with "+" in 2015, 2016 and 2017 dataframe values in DRG column

-Converted values in 'Total Discharges' and 'Average Covered Charges' columns to floats
+* Converted values in 'Total Discharges' and 'Average Covered Charges' columns to floats

-Added year column to all individual year dataframes
+* Added year column to all individual year dataframes

 ### 3. Concated separate year data frames into one data frame (final_hospital_df)

-Final data frame contained more than 1.2 million entries
+* Final data frame contained more than 1.2 million entries

 ### 4. Imported of each year's median income data files and convert to data frames

 ### 5. Concatted separate year median income data frames into a master final median income data frame

-After cleaning up median income data.
-Created graphics and print to screen information to help visualize the data.
+* After cleaning median income data, created graphics and print to screen information to help visualize the data.

 ![income visualizations](Images/Income_Visualizations.PNG)

 ### 6. Merged Hospital data frame with Median Income data frame by year and zip code

-Merged based on Zip code and Payment Year
+* Merged based on Zip code and Payment Year

-Converted strings to floats in 'Provider Id' and 'Provider Zip Code' columns
+* Converted strings to floats in 'Provider Id' and 'Provider Zip Code' columns

 ![merged data](Images/Merged_Data.PNG)